JoelNamaZuzzi/MLPDragon/READme.md

 The minecraft Generation simply consist in taking the values in the order we want to generate the blocs in Minecraft.

-4. Conclusion
+IV.
+Conclusion

 The code generates dragons as you can see in our video, the project was for us a pretty good introduction to genetic development,with the genetic algorithm and mostly the mlp, for the neuron part.
 With more time we probably would have made a better selection, fitness and combination.
 But for a first project in this domain our team is pretty much satisfied.

-5. Requirements
+V. Requirements

 In order to run the project, you just need the two files provided in the GIT + the following libraries:
 Random
 Math
 Numpy

-6. Video Link
+VI.
+Video Link

 https://youtu.be/n_RAMJMa_HQ